LibrePCB Developers Documentation

 in CMakeLists.txt

-, commit and push.master
+, commit (Message: Add X.Y.Z release notes to AppData XML) and push.master

 (e.g. "0.1.0-rc1").
 Use the message "LibrePCB <LIBREPCB_APP_VERSION>".
 Keep in mind that the tag must be signed and the version number must always have three numbers (i.e. "0.1.0" instead of "0.1")!master